^

 • prolonged course of acute viral hepatitis B (more than 3 months);

-• early-evolving and persistent hypergammaglobulinemia;
+• early onset and persistent hypergammaglobulinemia;

-• presence of HLA B 18, B 35, B 7 (predispose to HPV), B 8 (predisposes to CAG);
+• the presence of HLA B 18, B 35, B 7 (predisposes to chronic hepatitis), B 8 (predisposes to chronic hepatitis);

-• an increase in pre-SI antigen content and an increase in the pre-SIAg / HBsAg ratio (this criterion is especially important in patients with HBVe (-), ie infected with a mutant strain that has lost the ability to synthesize HBeAg).
+• an increase in the content of pre-SI antigen in the blood and an increase in the pre-SIAg/HBsAg coefficient (this criterion is especially important in patients with HBVe(-), i.e. infected with a mugan strain that has lost the ability to synthesize HBeAg).

-Infection with hepatitis D virus, advanced acute hepatitis D
+Hepatitis D virus infection, acute hepatitis D

 The hepatitis D virus is localized in the nucleus of the hepatocyte.

-The routes of transmission of D-infection are the same as hepatitis B:
+The routes of transmission of D infection are the same as hepatitis B:

-• parenteral, transfusion of blood, its components;
+• parenteral, transfusion of blood and its components;

 • sexual;

-• from mother to the fetus.
+• from mother to fetus.

 Alcohol abuse